jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

 ### 49 Power to amend Schedule 1 by Order in Council
 (1) Where any organisation named in Schedule 1 is abolished, or its name is altered, the Governor-General may, by Order in Council, make such amendments to that schedule as may be necessary to give effect to the abolition or alteration.
-(2) An order made under subsection (1) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 50 Consequential amendments to other enactments
 The enactments specified in Schedule 3 are hereby amended in the manner indicated in that schedule.